henrychris/obsidian-softwareeng/05-data-structures-and-algorithms/Problems/Arrays & Strings/Anagrams.md

     for (let i = 0; i < s1.length; i++) {
         if (!(s1[i] in charCount)) {
-	        // if key not in hashMap, set and initialise the key's value charCount[s1[i]] = 0;
+	        // if key not in hashMap, initialise the key's value charCount[s1[i]] = 0;
         }
         if (!(s2[i] in charCount)) {